endiesworld/PortfoiloPage/readMe.txt

 		3).
 Display username when loggd in and game data.

    Other changes and refactoring shall also be introduced when identified.
+Please note, the fuckYou.html page is only used for test case, i do not mean to say what you read to you.
 Thanks.